apprunjs/apprun-docs/docs/architecture-ideas/state-machine.md

   //EQ:[] // Error on missing EQ state, if we commented it out }
 ```

-Compare to many other different ways of implementing the state machine in JavaScript/TypeScript found online, the state machine in this post has the following advantages:

-* Declarative - it tells whats, not how;
-* Independent - technology stack agnostic;
-* KISS - no worry of preconditions, postconditions, etc...

 You can see the state machine is just a simple data structure.
-We can easily add it to the AppRun applications.
-Explained step by step below.

-## Add State Machine to AppRun Application

-### Add State Machine State
+### Add State-Machine State

-We add a new property for tracking the state-machine state, called _*_state*_ into the application state.
+We add a new property for tracking the state-machine state, called _*_state*_, into the initial state.

 ```js
 const state = {